Contents

 An image showing a person in front of some computer screens.

 Despite its age (the first release was in September 2014), Keycloak is still an evolving technology.
-New versions get published periodically – the last stable build showed up on GitHub on January 13, 2023, so a little bit over a month ago.
+New versions get published periodically – the last stable build showed up on GitHub in March 2024, just a few weeks ago.
 What this means is that the tool still gets new features and enhancements.

 There’s also a pretty big and active community around Keycloak.
-The developers who form it create great plugins, and are always ready to answer burning questions.
-If you need help with something, you can simply ask (on the aformentioned GitHub page, for example, but there are also many Keycloak-related threads on Stack Overflow).
+The developers who form it create great plugins and are always ready to answer burning questions.
+If you need help with something, you can simply ask (on the aforementioned GitHub page, for example, but there are also many Keycloak-related threads on Stack Overflow).

 Main business benefit: despite many years on the market, Keycloak is not legacy technology.
 You have access to updates and a thriving community.